JeremyGillard/fluent-frontend/README.md

 ## Description

+This version is an old version with the old name.

 This application allows you to write down and review all the words of a foreign language you encounter on a daily basis.

 It is mainly composed of 3 tabs.